AlexanderAdelAU/Relocating-Assembler-and-Linker-Loader-for-TMS99000/README.md

 The Relocating assemble using the standar Microsoft REL format with the exception that formated has been modified slightly (3 bits to 4 bits) to allow for variable names to be extened to 16 characters.
 A very useful utility **DREL** allows you to dump the .R99, .LIB files to view the generated object files to help debug any external references etc.

-The Assembler is invokded using the following syntax
+The Assembler is invoked using the following syntax

 ***R99 fileName SCHCLC***
 1. SC => Source File (.A99) will be found on drive C in the same directory as R99